Platform Launching Q1 2026

 Path A: The Traditional Broker (Slow & Opaque)

-- The Limited Market: Brokers often favour suppliers who pay them upfront commissions (sometimes 70-80% of the total commission value on Day 1).
-This means you aren’t seeing the whole market - just the suppliers that pay the broker the best.
+• The Limited Market: Brokers often favour suppliers who pay them upfront commissions.
+Commission structures commonly front-load payments, meaning brokers may receive the majority of their fee when you sign.
+This means you aren’t always seeing the whole market - just the suppliers that pay the broker the best.

 Path B: Online Comparison Sites

-- The Limitation: Like brokers, they are limited to the panel of suppliers they have commercial relationships with.
+• The Limitation: Like brokers, they are limited to the panel of suppliers they have commercial relationships with.
+What many don’t realise is that most comparison sites use the same underlying broker - creating an illusion of choice.
 You are often still blocked from completing the full switch online without human intervention.

 Path C: Meet George (Transparent & Automated)

-- Full Visibility: You see the base wholesale rate and our fee separately.
-No hidden charges.
+• Full Visibility: You see the base wholesale rate and our fee separately.
+No undisclosed charges.

 Step 4: Review and Sign the Contract